Coexisting Massive and Massless Dirac Fermions in Moire'-Reconstructed Bilayer Graphene: Results and Discussion

-In contrast, the moir\'{e}-reconstructed secondary band exhibits a distinctly different topology.
-The Landau fans emanating from the SDP correspond to $s=4$ in the Diophantine framework, with $t=\nu_M = {(n-4n_0)h}/{eB}$.
-As shown in Fig.~\ref{fig:fig2}(d), the resistance minima now occur at $\nu_M = 4(m+1/2)$; a line cut at $B=4.5$~T (Fig.~\ref{fig:fig2}(e)) highlights this half-integer offset.
-This sequence of Landau level indices is reminiscent of the Landau level spectrum of massless Dirac fermions in monolayer graphene~\cite{Novoselov2005, Zhang2005}.
-The secondary band thus has the nontrivial topology of massless graphene, despite originating from a parent massive bilayer system.
-Measurements on a second device, \textbf{D2}, confirm these observations (Supplementary Information, Section~S4).
-These results establish that the primary band ($t = 4m$, $s=0$) and the secondary band ($t = 4m+2$, $s=4$) have very different band topologies.
+The Landau fans emanating from the secondary miniband correspond to $s=4$ in the Diophantine framework, with $t=\nu_M = {(n-4n_0)h}/{eB}$.
+The resistance minima now occur at $\nu_M = 4(m+1/2)$ (Fig.~\ref{fig:fig2}(d -- e)).
+A half-integer shift in the Landau-level index sequence at $s = \pm4$ directly signals the emergence of massless Dirac quasiparticles.~\cite{Novoselov2005, Zhang2005}.
+Measurements on {additional devices, \textbf{D2} and \textbf{D3}}, reproduce these observations (Section~S4 of SM~\cite{Note1}).
+These results establish that the primary band ($t = 4m$, $s=0$) and the secondary band ($t = 4m+2$, $s=4$) have very different band topologies, ~{robust across BLG–hBN systems with near-zero alignment ($<1^\circ$).}

-We extract the effective mass $m^*$ of these bands from the temperature dependence of the SdH oscillation amplitudes.
-In 2-D systems, $m^*$ can be modeled as an empirical function of the carrier density~\cite{Novoselov2005, Tiwari2022} $m^*/m_e = A (n/n_0)^\alpha$, where $A$ and $\alpha$ are the fitting parameters, and $m_e$ is the mass of a free electron.
-This relation implies an electronic dispersion of the form (Supplementary Information, Section~S5): Thus, the underlying dispersion relation can be determined from the measured dependence of $m^*$ on $k$ (or, equivalently, on $n$).

-Fig.~\ref{fig:fig3}(a) shows temperature-dependent SdH data of $R_{xx}$ versus $1/B$ at $n = 4.05 \times 10^{16}~\mathrm{m^{-2}}$ ($n/n_0 = 5.06$).
-FFT of these oscillations, shown in Fig.~\ref{fig:fig3}(b), confirms the presence of two prominent frequency components, contributed by the primary band and secondary band, respectively.
-These frequencies are related to the charge carrier density through $B_F^{P} = |n|h / g_s g_v e$ for the primary band, and $B_F^{M} = |n-4n_0|h / g_s g_v e$ for the secondary bands (which have an onset density $4n_0$).
-Here, $g_s$ and $g_v$ are the spin and valley degeneracies, respectively.
-The dependence of these frequencies on $n/n_0$ is plotted in Fig.~\ref{fig:fig3}(c); the blue and red markers correspond to frequencies originating from the primary and secondary bands, respectively.
-Fitting these data points with the expected linear trends for $B_F^{P}$ and $B_F^{M}$ gives $g_sg_v=4$, consistent with two-fold spin and two-fold valley degeneracy.

-The significant separation between the two frequencies $B_F^{P}$ and $B_F^{M}$ allows us to separate the contributions from the primary and the secondary bands using an FFT filter (Supplementary Information, Section~S6).
-With these components individually resolved, we extracted the effective carrier masses for both bands independently by analysing the thermal damping of the SdH oscillation amplitudes using the Lifshitz–Kosevich (LK) formalism~\cite{lifshitz1956theory,shoenberg1984magnetic}: